Assumptions

 As the CAT presents all data across countries in GWP from the IPCC Fourth Assessment Report (AR4), the 2030 emissions implied by the NDC target in AR5 GWPs are then converted back into AR4 GWP.
 This is done by calculating a historical conversion factor from AR5 GWPs to AR4 GWPs, using historical data from 2021.
 This conversion factor can then be used to calculate the NDC in 2030 in AR4 GWPs.

 The UK’s 2030 (NDC) and 2035 (Sixth Carbon Budget) emissions targets includes LULUCF emissions.
 This needs to be subtracted for comparability with other countries.
-We use projections from the CCC’s Sixth Carbon Budget to estimate LULUCF emissions in 2030 and 2035 (CCC 2020).
+We use projections from the CCC’s Sixth Carbon Budget to estimate LULUCF emissions in 2030 and 2035 (CCC, 2020).
 While the government’s approach to achieving the NDC and Sixth Carbon Budget differs somewhat from the CCC, there is strong alignment on afforestation pledges, and so LULUCF emissions will likely be closely aligned with the CCC’s projections, if these targets are to be met.

 The UK’s 2035 emissions target additionally includes emissions from international aviation and shipping.
 These emissions were added to the 1990 baseline when calculating what a 78% reduction would entail.
 Projected 2035 emissions from international aviation and shipping were then removed from the implied 2035 target, as these emissions are captured under our IMO and ICAO assessments and would be double counted if they remained as part of the UK’s total emissions.
-Data is taken from the UK’s Carbon Budget Delivery Plan (DESNZ 2023a)
+Data is taken from the UK’s Carbon Budget Delivery Plan (DESNZ, 2023a).

 Current policy projections

 To calculate the upper range of the current policies trajectory, we take the impact of all credible policies.
 These are policies where there are proven delivery mechanisms, a credible combination of public/private financing and clear timelines in place.
-These emissions savings come predominantly from the zero-emissions vehicle mandate to drive EV sales and the renewable electricity supply policies in the power sector.
+The resulting emissions savings come predominantly from the zero-emissions vehicle mandate to drive EV sales and the renewable electricity supply policies in the power sector.
 To estimate the lower end of the current policy trajectory, we additionally include the impact of all policies ranked as displaying ‘some risks’.
 These include policies around home decarbonisation, industrial CCS, hydrogen, and also some policies in the transport and electricity supply sectors.

 The CCC estimates that in 2030, there are credible policies to cut emissions by 42 MtCO2e, relative to the baseline.
 Policies with some risks to delivery could cut emissions by a further 51 MtCO2e in 2030.
 This gives an emissions level in 2030 (converting to AR4 GWPs and removing international aviation and shipping and LULUCF emissions, all of which are included in the CCC’s estimates) of 340–394 MtCO2e.